divonlan/genozip/docs/dvcf-rendering.rst

   | ``POS=7 REF=GCG ALT=G`` Step 2: Left-anchoring: The base to the left of REF (as it appears in the reference) - ``G`` in this example - is added as a new left-anchor, and the right-side anchor ``T`` is discarded.
 We also decrement POS to reflect the added base.

 *Note*: Left-anchoring is *not* the same as left-aligning.
-Had the variant been left aligned, the POS would have been rolled all the way back to the beginning of the repeats of the *payload* of the Indel (the payload in the example above being ``CG``).
-Genozip does not left-align Indel variants when lifting because it would have been incorrect - the bases that appear before the a variant, for the specific samples in a particular VCF file, are not knowable from the VCF data alone.
+Had the variant been left aligned, the POS would have been rolled all the way back to the beginning of the repeats of the *payload* of the indel (the payload in the example above being ``CG``).
+Genozip does not left-align indel variants when lifting because it would have been incorrect - the bases that appear before the a variant, for the specific samples in a particular VCF file, are not knowable from the VCF data alone.

 If the mapped sequence in the Luft reference matches neither REF\ :subscript:`prim` nor ALT\ :subscript:`prim`, or if it matches one of the ALTs but the variant is not bi-allelic, the variant is rejected from lifting with RefMultiAltSwitchSNP or RefMultiAltSwitchIndel.
 This is because Genozip only supports REF⇆ALT switches of bi-allelic variants.

-Complex Indels (those where both REF and at least one of the ALTs are multi-base) - are lifted only if the REF matches exactly in both references (with or without XSTRAND).
+Complex indels (those where both REF and at least one of the ALTs are multi-base) - are lifted only if the REF matches exactly in both references (with or without XSTRAND).

 Variants with symbolic allele ALTs (those with ALT values such as <DEL> or <INS>) are lifted only if the REF matches exactly in both references.
 They are rejected with XstrandSV if the mapping is with XSTRAND, and they are also rejected with INFO/END, if INFO/END does not map to the same chain file alignment as POS.